linkerd/website/linkerd.io/content/2/features/load-balancing.md

 ## Service discovery

 For destinations that are not in Kubernetes, Linkerd will balance across endpoints provided by DNS.

-For destinations that *are* in Kubernetes, Linkerd will read service discovery information directly from the Kubernetes API rather than relying on DNS.
-This means that, regardless of whether the service is exposed as a headless service, Linkerd will balance requests properly.
+For destinations that are in Kubernetes, Linkerd will look up the IP address in the Kubernetes API.
+If the IP address corresponds to a Service, Linkerd will load balance across the endpoints of that Service and apply any policy from that Service's [Service Profile](/2/features/service-profiles/).
+On the other hand, if the IP address corresponds to a Pod, Linkerd will not perform any load balancing or apply any [Service Profiles](/2/features/service-profiles/).

+{{< note >}}
+If working with headless services, endpoints of the service cannot be retrieved.
+Therefore, Linkerd will not perform load balancing and instead route only to the target IP address.
+{{< /note >}}

 ## Load balancing gRPC